openid/connect/openid-4-vc-security-and-trust-1_0.md

 > **Security Requirement:** Issuers must only issue Credentials to the subject of the respective Credential.

-**TODO: incorporate this into the text - taken from SD-JWT:**
-Verifiers MUST decide whether Holder Binding is required for a particular use case or not before verifying a credential.
+**TODO: incorporate this into the text - taken from SD-JWT:** Verifiers MUST decide whether Holder Binding is required for a particular use case or not before verifying a credential.
 This decision can be informed by various factors including, but not limited to the following: business requirements, the use case, the type of binding between a Holder and its credential that is required for a use case, the sensitivity of the use case, the expected properties of a credential, the type and contents of other credentials expected to be presented at the same time, etc.

 This can be showcased based on two scenarios for a mobile driver's license use case for SD-JWT:

 Scenario A: For the verification of the driver's license when stopped by a police officer for exceeding a speed limit, Holder Binding may be necessary to ensure that the person driving the car and presenting the license is the actual Holder of the license.
 The Verifier (e.g., the software used by the police officer) will ensure that a Holder Binding JWT is present and signed with the Holder's private key.
 Claims-based Holder Binding may be used as well, e.g., by including a first name, last name and a date of birth that matches that of an insurance policy paper.

 Scenario B: A rental car agency may want to ensure, for insurance purposes, that all drivers named on the rental contract own a government-issued driver's license.
 The signer of the rental contract can present the mobile driver's license of all named drivers.
 In this case, the rental car agency does not need to check Holder Binding as the goal is not to verify the identity of the person presenting the license, but to verify that a license exists and is valid.

 It is important that a Verifier does not make its security policy decisions based on data that can be influenced by an attacker or that can be misinterpreted.
 For this reason, when deciding whether Holder binding is required or not, Verifiers MUST NOT take into account

-whether an Holder Binding JWT is present or not, as an attacker can remove the Holder Binding JWT from any Presentation and present it to the Verifier, or whether Holder Binding data is present in the SD-JWT or not, as the Issuer might have added the key to the SD-JWT in a format/claim that is not recognized by the Verifier.
+whether an Holder qBinding JWT is present or not, as an attacker can remove the Holder Binding JWT from any Presentation and present it to the Verifier, or whether Holder Binding data is present in the SD-JWT or not, as the Issuer might have added the key to the SD-JWT in a format/claim that is not recognized by the Verifier.
 If a Verifier has decided that Holder Binding is required for a particular use case and the Holder Binding is not present, does not fulfill the requirements (e.g., on the signing algorithm), or no recognized Holder Binding data is present in the SD-JWT, the Verifier will reject the presentation, as described in (TODO).

-### Note on Lifetime of Credentials and Keys

-### Note on Selective Disclosure

-**TODO**

-### Note on Storage of Credentials
-Storage of Signed User Data

-Wherever End-User data is stored, it represents a potential target for an attacker.
-This target can be of particularly high value when the data is signed by a trusted authority like an official national identity service.
-For example, in OpenID Connect, signed ID Tokens can be stored by Relying Parties.
-In the case of SD-JWT, Holders have to store signed SD-JWTs and associated Disclosures, and Issuers and Verifiers may decide to do so as well.

-Not surprisingly, a leak of such data risks revealing private data of End-Users to third parties.
-Signed End-User data, the authenticity of which can be easily verified by third parties, further exacerbates the risk.
-As discussed in (TODO), leaked SD-JWTs may also allow attackers to impersonate Holders unless Holder Binding is enforced and the attacker does not have access to the Holder's cryptographic keys.
-Altogether, leaked SD-JWT credentials may have a high monetary value on black markets.

-Due to these risks, systems implementing SD-JWT SHOULD be designed to minimize the amount of data that is stored.
-All involved parties SHOULD store SD-JWTs only for as long as needed, including in log files.

-Issuers SHOULD NOT store SD-JWTs after issuance.

-Holders SHOULD store SD-JWTs and associated Disclosures only in encrypted form, and, wherever possible, use hardware-backed encryption in particular for the private Holder Binding key.
-Decentralized storage of data, e.g., on End-User devices, SHOULD be preferred for End-User credentials over centralized storage.
-Expired SD-JWTs SHOULD be deleted as soon as possible.

-Verifiers SHOULD NOT store SD-JWTs after verification.
-It may be sufficient to store the result of the verification and any End-User data that is needed for the application.

-If reliable and secure key rotation and revocation is ensured according to (TODO), Issuers may MAY opt to publish expired or revoked private signing keys (after a grace period that ensures that the keys are not cached any longer at any Verifier).
-This reduces the value of any leaked credentials as the signatures on them can no longer be trusted to originate from the Issuer.

 ## Security and Privacy Requirements